antirez/stonky/README.md

 Every time the bot quits, it recompiles itself and restarts.
 The sleep is important since if there is a problem, you don't want to burn all your server CPU in a busy loop.

+## Caching Yahoo API queries on SQLite

+Using the --cache command line option, it is possible to tell the bot to store Yahoo queries about historical data (so not Yahoo queries about the current price of the stock, which must be always updated) in the SQLite database.
+This allows the "auto lists" feature of the bot to run much faster, and is useful for development purposes.
+This way you can change the parameters of the `tothemoon` and other autolists, and check what is the result on the selected stocks.
+Note that this feature will take more or les 650 MB of disk space, used by your SQLite database.

+The cache can be flushed using:

+    $$ flush-cache